Intersection theory on non-archimedean analytic spaces: Introduction

 Throughout this paper, we fix a complete non-archimedean field $K$ with a non-trivial valuation.
 For a $K$-analytic space, we mean a Berkovich space over $K$, see \cite[Definition~1.2.3]{berkovich1993etale}.
 The structure sheaf on a $K$-analytic space $X$ with respect to the G-topology is denoted by $\OO_X$.
 If it is necessary, we will use the notation $X_G$ for the G-topology instead of the ordinary topology on $X$.
 The ($K$-analytic) dimension of $X$ is denoted by $\dim_KX$, or $\dim X$ when there is no confusion with the fields.

 Given a point $x\in X$, $\mathscr{H}(x)$ denotes its complete residue field and $\dim_xX$ denotes the local dimension of $X$ at $x$.

-We shall simply say "coherent sheaf on $X$" for "coherent $\OO_X$-module (with respect to G-topology)", and denote $\Pic(X)$ for the group of invertible sheaves on $X$.
+We shall simply say "coherent sheaf on $X$" for "coherent $\OO_X$-module (with respect to G-topology)", and denote $\mathcal{C}oh(X)$ the category of coherent sheaves on $X$.
+We also denote $\Pic(X)$ the group of isomorphism classes of invertible sheaves on $X$.
 Assume that $X$ is good, let $\mathcal{F}$ be a coherent sheaf on $X$ and $x\in X$.
 We denote by $\mathcal{F}_x$ the stalk at $x$ of $\mathcal{F}$ viewed as a sheaf of the underlying ordinary topology of $X$, i.e.

 where $U$ runs through open neighborhoods of $x$, and $V$ runs through affinoid neighborhoods of $x$.